AhmedBadary/AhmedBadary.github.io/content/research/optimization/hw/iftp.md

 ---

 **Abstract:**
 <p class="message">The following analysis demonstrates how to <i>Formulate</i> the Index Fund Tracking Problem as an optimization problem.
 "Shorting" is treated as an optional constraint where these constraints affect the solution to the optimization problem as demonstrated here.
-We finally look at how to deal with the mechanics of handling the trade-off between the the tracking error and the number of assets that are being traded.</p>
+We finally look at how to deal with the mechanics of handling the trade-off between the tracking error and the number of assets that are being traded.</p>

 ## The Set Up